 Sex with a new partner most usually begins with kissing.
 A woman can enjoy passionate kissing but, even as a lead into sex, kissing does not cause a woman’s mind to become aroused as it does for men.
 Men initiate kissing to indicate their desire for intercourse.
 In deep (or French) kissing one partner inserts their tongue into the other person’s mouth.
 Kissing varies depending on how open the mouth is, how long the kiss lasts and how much movement is involved.
 Some people dislike too much saliva flowing which tends to happen if kissing goes on for too long.
 Passion can also be communicated by the firmness of the contact and by combining hugging with a kiss.
 The most romantic kisses are gentle in the build-up and not too wet.

+Mature women may experience a kind of physical climax from stimulation of the entrance of the vagina (vaginal fisting) and through anal stimulation.
 Even when a woman knows that a lover can give her pleasure, she is not motivated by sex to the degree that men are.
 This pleasure is much more vital to her male lover than it is to the woman herself.
 She also appreciates that her emotional state affects her sexual willingness.
 She needs to be motivated to give to a lover, which depends on the state of their relationship.

 Firstly, a woman needs to feel good about herself.
 Having sex does not cheer a woman up.
 If she is unhappy or if she feels stressed (or just out of shape!) she may not feel sexy, which means that she doesn’t feel desirable.
 She needs to be in the right frame of mind to be amenable to sexual pleasuring.
 Sadly, a woman’s state of mind is not necessarily something her partner can change.

-Secondly a woman hopes to good about her lover and how other people view him.
+Secondly a woman hopes to feel good about her lover and how other people view him.
 Heterosexual men often assume that it is only women who need to attract a lover.
 By dressing in an attractive and sexy way, a man can demonstrate his appreciation of the effort a woman makes to be attractive for him.
 He also needs to invest time in non-sexual intimacy, including spending time together on sociable activities such as talking, so that sex is not the only activity a couple shares.
 Sex feels most appropriate to a woman once a couple have spent some quality time together.
 A woman wants to see her partner demonstrate how much he cares about her as a person.
 The attention he pays her, motivates her to return the favour by pleasuring him.

 Men have a sub-conscious response that transports them instantly from a social situation to the erotic world.
 A woman needs time for her mind to tune into the sensations of being stimulated.
 Erotic build-up with a partner takes much longer than when using fantasy during masturbation alone.
 A woman’s mind has no conscious focus except the sensations of her partner stimulating her while she thinks about the consequences of his erection.